destrex271/postgresexporter/README.md

 You can modify the values according to your requirements

-6. Although the logs will clarify if the exporter worked or not, you can also check if the tables were created your postgres database.
+6. Although the logs will clarify if the exporter worked or not, you can also check if the tables were created your in postgres database.
 For this you can open up psql and run the following commands:

 ```psql
 postgres=# \d